10 Questions with Jonathan Goldston, Financial Planner at Skylight’s Cleveland office

 Yeah, that was amazing.
 My foursome included Alistair Presnell an Australian pro, and Bob DiBiasio of the Cleveland Indians.
 We had a great game, came in second place for the Pro-Am, and I actually flew in an eagle on one of the par fours.
 Shades of yesteryear.
 Alistair, Bob and our fourth were great company and I’d jump at an opportunity to play another round together.

 Skylight is now in Ohio City.
-What’s it like working in this neighbourhood?
+What’s it like working in this neighborhood?

 It was an excellent and visionary decision to move Skylight to Ohio City.
-Inevitably there were growing pains with converting a century old building into a modern working space but what’s been created is wonderful, and from our penthouse I think we have the best possible view of downtown Cleveland.
-I really enjoy Ohio City as there’s a vibe about the place with Westside market, the boutique shops, the arts, bars and restaurants.
-It feels like a neighbourhood that’s going places and leading the way for a transition of downtown Cleveland.
+Inevitably there were growing pains with converting a century-old building into a modern working space but what’s been created is wonderful, and from our penthouse, I think we have the best possible view of downtown Cleveland.
+I really enjoy Ohio City as there’s a vibe about the place with Westside market, the boutique shops, the arts, bars, and restaurants.
+It feels like a neighborhood that’s going places and leading the way for a transition of downtown Cleveland.
 I’ve lived in Cleveland all my life and it’s not what I associate with Cleveland – our city has been missing out on this until now.

 Where does a financial planner like yourself, like to grab a bite to eat?